shelkemayur2002/new/README.md

 ### **🐞Bug-id : P3-BG-7**

 **Description:**
-When both statuses are selected, tag incorrectly shows “Inactive Only”.
+1. When both Status options (Active + Inactive) are selected, the filter tag incorrectly shows: **“Status: Inactive Only”**.
+2. This misrepresents the actual filter condition and causes confusion.

-**Expected Result:** Should show “Active & Inactive” or “All”.
+**Expected Result:** Filter tag should show “Active & Inactive” or “All”.
-**Actual Result:** Shows “Inactive Only”.
+**Actual Result:** Tag displays “Inactive Only” even when both options are selected.

 **Category:**  Functional / UI

 **Severity:**  Medium